-The present study applied binary logistic regression as

-machine learning tool for analysis of examining the relationship.
+The present study applied binary logistic regression as machine learning tool for analysis of examining the relationship.
 On environmental indicator of organization performance, all independent variables were observed to be positively related environmental performance, however, relationship with only sustainable warehousing and sustainable packaging was significant.
 It means that presence of all these practices will significantly increase the chance of positive impact on environmental performance.
 On economic indicator of the organization performance, all independent variables, except sustainable packaging, were observed to be positively related economic performance, however, relationship with only sustainable warehousing was found to be significant.
 It means that presence of these practices, except sustainable packaging will increase the chance of positive impact on economic performance.
-On operations indicator of the organization performance, all independent variables, except sustainable transportation, were observed to be positively related operational performance, however, relationship with only sustainable warehousing was found to be significant.
-It means that of these practices, presence except sustainable transportation, will increase the chance of positive impact on economic performance.
+On operations indicator of the organization performance, all independent variables, except sustainable, except sustainable transportation, were observed to be positively related operational performance, all independent variables, except sustainable transportation, were observed to be positively related operational performance, however, relationship with only sustainable warehousing was found to be significant.
+It means that presence of these practices of these practices, except sustainable performance, however, relationship with only sustainable transportation, were observed to be positively related operational performance, however, relationship with only sustainable warehousing was found to be significant.
+It means that presence of these practices, except sustainable packaging will increase the chance of positive impact on economic performance.